alexander-t1bb1ts/ticket-lifecycle/README.md

 </p>
 <h2>Stage 4: Resolution</h2>
 <p>
 When the issue has been resolved, the ticket can be closed.
 Now the ticket will move from the Open section to the Closed section.
-Trying to get into the habit of browing closed tickets, since they can be a library to find solutions to open tickets.
+Trying to get into the habit of browsing closed tickets, since they can be a library to find solutions to open tickets.
 </p>

 <br>